PROGRAM COMPLETE

 Drought is the most frequent disaster recurring in Rajasthan, pumping groundwater at a faster rate than it can be recharged can have some negative effects of the environment, people's health and livelihoods, it can lead to dry wells, especially during droughts.
 Other negative effects of groundwater depletion includes deterioration of water quality.

-Water is not only essential to food security, health and sanitation but the continuation of heritage craft and sustainable livelihoods.
+Fresh water is not only essential to food security, health and sanitation but the continuation craft, culture and traditional livelihoods.

 The Kaladera project is guided by; Tejaram ji, the Founder of local community based group and implementation partner Manthan Sanstha, Kotri.